-By nature, retirement savings are designed to grow over time, so the sooner you can start, the better.
-While retirement may seem very far away, the more you put aside for yourself today, the less catch up you'll probably have to do later on.
+By nature, retirement savings are designed to grow over time, so starting to save sooner is better.
+While retirement may seem very far away, putting more aside today may mean less catching up later on.

 How much to save?

 Six percent of your income is a pretty good general rule for how much to set aside, and that's usually enough to qualify for any kind of matching program your employer may have set up.
 (That's free money you wouldn't be getting otherwise.
-Take advantage of it!)
+Consider taking advantage of it!)

 Also, if you can, remember to pay yourself first.
 If your employer offers the option, you can set up deductions from your paycheck to go directly into your retirement plan.
 Usually you can submit a form in person or online through your Human Resources department that allows you to elect what percentage of your income you would like deducted from each paycheck.
 By automating your deductions, you'll be less likely to ever miss the money you're setting aside.